 You can also put non-furniture items like produce, gemstones, and pretty much anything else on tables and other flat surfaces, further expanding your decorating options.

 Get as deep in the Skull Cave as you can without any items

 The Skull Cave found in Calico Desert is home to Stardew Valley's most fearsome enemies, but its depths promise the riches of iridium ore and super-rare gemstones.

 It can also be used as a sort of battle arena challenge.
 Instead of stocking up on food to restore your health and energy, see how deep you can get without bringing any restorative items.
-You can use a mod to slow down or turn off the passage of time, then set limited-item challenges for yourself, seeing how deep you can reach with minimal resources.
+You can to slow down or turn off the passage of time, then set limited-item challenges for yourself, seeing how deep you can reach with minimal resources.

 Start a new game and limit your time

 Pretend you only have a limited timeframe to rebuild your farm.
 Set challenges for yourself and see if you can complete the community center, reach a certain gold threshold, or successfully build out a pre-planned farm layout before your time is up.